MallocArray/airgradient_esphome/packages.md

 ## airgradient_d1_mini_board.yaml

-Board configuration for devices based on the D1 Mini chip (AG Basic and AG Pro)
+Board configuration for devices based on the D1 Mini chip (AG Basic and AG Pro), now using the esp-idf framework which reduces some memory usage and allow for newer features to be enabled

-## airgradient_esp32-c3_board.yaml
+## airgradient_esp32-c3_board_arduino.yaml

-Board configuration for devices based on the ESP32-C3 chip (AG ONE and OpenAir)
+Board configuration for devices based on the ESP32-C3 chip (AG ONE and OpenAir) using the original Arduino framework

 ## button_factory_reset.yaml